hyperrhiz/jekyll-journal/README.md

 ## Previewing as you go

-Individual articles in each issue will only generate if the issue folder is listed as "output:true" in config.yml.
+Individual articles in each issue will only generate if the issue folder is listed as `output:true` in _config.yml.
 I've put in a commented out "issue02" so you can see how it will work after the first one.

 ## Workflow